The EYFS is split into 7 areas of learning. These are:

 - Expressive Arts and Design.

-Outside the Reception classroom is a Parent’s/Carer’s board, which is updated weekly/daily about what the children are learning in class, how you can support them at home and any other important information, such as dates.
+Outside the Reception classroom is a Parent’s/Carer’s board.
+This is updated weekly/daily about what the children are learning in class, how you can support them at home and any other important information, such as dates.